lukeweston1234/mini-graph/README.md

 - Proc macro for quickly generating graphs for prototyping
 - Sized/fixed graph for no_std environments, final deployments, etc.
 - Hopefully some sort of SIMD acceleration for more expensive operations like reverb, fft, etc.

+### Future Development

+I am currently reworking this into a new repoafter my requirements changed, stay tuned for updates!